gplatono/lexical_reources/README.md

 dolch_wordlist - the list of 220 English words composed by Edward Dolch in the 1930s and 1940s.
 The list is based on the children stories designed for the readers up to the elementary school.
-The file contains just the words in the alphabetical order.
+The file contains just the words in alphabetical order.

 ogden_wordlist - the list of 850 Basic English words composed by Charles K. Ogden in the 1930.
 The list is designed as a basic vocabulary for the people learning English as a second language.
-The file contains just the words in the alphabetical order.
+The file contains just the words in alphabetical order.

 NGSL+1.01+by+band.csv, NGSL+1.01+by+band.xlsx - The New General Service List is an